Raw vector

 CVE-2023-32254 is a critical-severity Race Condition (CWE-362) vulnerability in Linux Linux Kernel.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked at the 25.0th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked in the top 14% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 A flaw exists in the Linux kernel's ksmbd component, an in-kernel SMB server, specifically in the handling of SMB2_TREE_DISCONNECT commands.
 The root cause is a race condition (CWE-362) stemming from missing locking during object operations, which can be triggered over the network and yields arbitrary code execution inside the kernel.
 The vulnerability received a CVSS 3.1 score of 9.8.